Process Monitoring and Control

 Mass spectrometry and optical spectroscopy metrology techniques are most effective for in-depth process analysis (E.g. Which species are present?
 What is their relative abundance?).
 Although optical techniques are desirable in production settings due to their non-invasive nature, they are applicable only in specific cases and cannot address all chemistries and materials.
 By contrast, mass spectrometry is a powerful technique for analysis of any process gas, but it needs careful system integration that considers differences in process flow, pressure and times.
 These constraints have previously been addressed using quadrupole mass spectrometers (residual gas analyzers, RGAs), but as the semiconductor industry incorporates more materials in highly complex stacks for design of the next-generation chips, quadrupole mass spectrometers are no longer able to meet all the challenges of integration.

-The pgaTOF simultaneously detects all precursors, byproducts, and trace species to guide immediate process control action and to inform analytics and process intelligence.
-This electron ionization time-of-flight mass spectrometer (EI-TOF) has been developed specifically to overcome the limitations of RGAs and to keep up with the material technology advances in the semiconductor industry.
+TOFWERK Semicon Process Analyzers simultaneously detect all precursors, byproducts, and trace species to guide immediate process control action and to inform analytics and process intelligence.
+Using electron ionization time-of-flight mass spectrometry (EI-TOF), this solution has been developed specifically to overcome the limitations of RGAs and to keep up with the material technology advances in the semiconductor industry.

-Sensitive, Real-Time Monitoring of Etch Processes Using the pgaTOF
+Semicon Process Solutions for Sensitive, Real-Time Monitoring of Etch Processes

 - Real-time monitoring of the evolution of etch gases and all reaction products